Mathuv/guides-django/series_1/part_09.md

-# Django Starter 9
+# Part 9

 This section is going to focus on building your project to support collaberation.
 All great software is built with other people.
 Thus, the best thing we can do, whether we plan on building projects by ourselves or with teams, is set up for both scenarios.
-We are going to do the following in this starter:
+We are going to do the following in this part:

 * Build documentation structure
 * Add editor and git config files